At a Glance

 - Company: Join a pioneering motorsport tech provider transforming vehicle performance for top-tier race teams.

-- Benefits: Enjoy fully remote work, flexible hours, and the chance to use world-leading technologies.
+- Benefits: Enjoy fully remote work, flexible hours, and the chance to work from anywhere.

-- Why this job: Contribute to cutting-edge tools used by elite motorsport teams while working from anywhere.
+- Why this job: Contribute to cutting-edge technology used by elite motorsport teams and collaborate with industry leaders.

-- Qualifications: Strong engineering background with experience in vehicle dynamics and coding skills in C++.
+- Qualifications: Strong engineering background, experience in vehicle dynamics, and coding skills in C++ required.

-- Other info: Work alongside key figures in motorsports and enjoy a proactive, self-driven culture.
+- Other info: Work with world-leading technologies and enjoy a proactive, self-driven culture.

 The predicted salary is between 48000 - 72000 £ per year.